tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 http://api.rivet.works/embedded/data/{embedIdentifier}
 ```

-The “embedIdentifier” at the end of the URL is the ID that the Rivet platform assigned to the embed.
-You can also define a unique embed key in the Rivet Administrative Interface and use that in the API call.
-The embed key allows for “friendlier” URL formats.
-Each embed key must be unique across the Rivet platform.
+The “embedIdentifier” at the end of the URL is the ID that the Rivet platform assigned to the display.
+You can also define a unique display key in the Rivet Administrative Interface and use that in the API call.
+The display key allows for “friendlier” URL formats.
+Each display key must be unique across the Rivet platform.

 ### Optional Query Parameters